boutproject/BOUT-dev/manual/sphinx/user_docs/introduction.rst

 be solved.
 In either case, it’s assumed that the user isn’t all that interested in the details of the code.
 For a more detailed descriptions of the code internals, see the developer and reference guides.
-After describing how to install BOUT++ (section [sec:install]), run the test suite (section [sec:runtestsuite]) and a few examples (section [sec:running], more detail in section [sec:examples]), increasingly sophisticated ways to modify the problem being solved are introduced.
-The simplest way to modify a simulation case is by altering the input options, described in section [sec:options].
-Checking that the options are doing what you think they should be by looking at the output logs is described in section [sec:running], and an overview of the IDL analysis routines for data post-processing and visualisation is given in section [sec:output].
-Generating new grid files, particularly for tokamak equilibria, is described in section [sec:gridgen].
+After describing how to install BOUT++ (section :ref:`sec-install`), run the test suite (section :ref:`sec-runtestsuite`) and a few examples (section :ref:`sec-running`, more detail in section :ref:`sec-examples`), increasingly sophisticated ways to modify the problem being solved are introduced.
+The simplest way to modify a simulation case is by altering the input options, described in section :ref:`sec-options`.
+Checking that the options are doing what you think they should be by looking at the output logs is described in section :ref:`sec-running`, and an overview of the IDL analysis routines for data post-processing and visualisation is given in section :ref:`sec-output`.
+Generating new grid files, particularly for tokamak equilibria, is described in section :ref:`sec-gridgen`.

 Up to this point, little programming experience has been assumed, but performing more drastic alterations to the physics model requires modifying C++ code.
-Section [sec:equations] describes how to write a new physics model specifying the equations to be solved, using ideal MHD as an example.
-The remaining sections describe in more detail aspects of using BOUT++: section [sec:diffops] describes the differential operators and methods available; section [sec:staggergrids] covers the experimental staggered grid system.
+Section :ref:`sec-equations` describes how to write a new physics model specifying the equations to be solved, using ideal MHD as an example.
+The remaining sections describe in more detail aspects of using BOUT++: section :ref:`sec-diffops` describes the differential operators and methods available; section :ref:`sec-staggergrids` covers the experimental staggered grid system.

 Various sources of documentation are: